 The Centers for Medicare & Medicaid Services (CMS) Center for Medicare and Medicaid Innovation (Innovation Center) began the Part D Payment Modernization Model in January 2020 to test how changes in Part D benefit design and incentives would affect overall Part D prescription drug spending and beneficiary out-of-pocket costs.
 The Model aimed to reduce Medicare expenditures while preserving or enhancing beneficiary quality of care.
 The Model was open to eligible standalone Prescription Drug Plans (PDPs) and Medicare Advantage-Prescription Drug Plans (MA-PDs) approved to participate.

-This voluntary, five-year model tests the impact of a modernized Part D payment structure that creates new incentives for plans, patients, and providers to choose drugs with lower list prices in order to address rising federal reinsurance subsidy costs in Part D. Eligible standalone Prescription Drug Plans and Medicare Advantage-Prescription Drug Plans that are approved to participate in the model will take two-sided risk for CMS’s federal reinsurance subsidy (80 percent of catastrophic phase liability), allowing for performance-based payments to plan sponsors or payments to CMS based on spending.
+This voluntary Model tested whether changes to the Part D payment structure created new incentives for plans, patients, and providers to choose drugs with lower list prices, as a way to address rising federal reinsurance Part D subsidy and beneficiary out-of-pocket costs.
+By taking increased risk for CMS’s federal reinsurance subsidy (80 percent of catastrophic phase liability), plans participating in the Model received performance-based payments or send payments to CMS based on spending.

-- Part D Rewards and Incentives Programs;
+- Part D rewards and incentives programs;

-- Medication Therapy Management+ (MTM+) (new for 2021);
+- Medication Therapy Management+ (MTM+) Programs;

 For questions regarding the Part D Payment Modernization Model, please contact PartDPaymentModel@cms.hhs.gov.